Brennius

+Historia Regum Britanniae

 Claimant to the throne of Britain

-In an effort to win the crown of Britain, Brennius and Balinus waged war between each other to determine who should succeed their father.
+In an effort to win the crown of Britain, Brennius and Belinus waged war between each other to determine who should succeed their father.
 Many battles were fought between the two brothers until a time came when their friends intervened and a compromise was decided upon.
-Belinus became the King of the Britons with Brennius as King of Northumberland.
+Belinus became the King of the Britons with Brennius as King of Northumbria and Scotland.

 Five years later, Brennius wed the daughter of the King of Norway without consulting Belinus.
-Belinus invaded Northumberland and seized Brennius's land.
+Belinus invaded Northumbria and seized Brennius's land.
 Brennius heard of this violation and gathered a large Norwegian army together to sail for Britain.
 On the way, a fleet of ships under the King of Denmark attacked because the king wanted Brennius's wife for himself.
 They fought in the open ocean and the two sides dispersed.
 The King of Denmark managed to capture the wife of Brennius but he then got lost and landed on Britain.
 Belinus captured the king and his brother's wife.
 Brennius landed in Albany and demanded the return of all his lands and his wife.
 If not, he swore he would kill Belinus if they ever met in battle.

 Belinus called to arms all of Britain against Brennius and the two armies met in the forests of Calaterium.
 The battle was fought ruthlessly and Belinus defeated the army of Brennius.
 Brennius fled to Gaul and Belinus became king over all the Britons.